 It is an ancient castle spread over 1500 sq.m. located on the mountain top of north Mtskheta.
 Though this castle is ruined, the views from the top are amazing.
 That is why it is recommended in your Mtskheta Day trip from Tbilisi.

 There are many more monasteries named Shio Mgvime, Armazi in Mtskheta.
 In short, Mtskheta is the religious/spiritual capital of Georgia.

 - Adults should not wear shorts or dresses above the knees inside monasteries.

 - Women must cover their heads when entering Orthodox churches.
-Scarves can be borrowed(free of cost ) on entrance and returned back there only.
+Scarves can be borrowed(free of cost ) at the entrance and returned only there.

 - Check for clear weather before heading to Mtskheta, as many monasteries are on mountain tops with stunning views.

-- Traditional Georgian gifts can be purchased from Mtskheta like handmade dolls or authentic Georgian wines.
+- Traditional Georgian gifts can be purchased Mtskheta, like handmade dolls or authentic Georgian wines.

 - Hotel or Guest-House stay in Mtskheta is cheaper than Staying in Tbilisi.
-Some people prefer to stay in Mtskheta as it is only 25 km from Tbilisi.
+Some people prefer to stay in Mtskheta, only 25 km from Tbilisi.

-After Mtskheta, one can return back to Tbilisi but can go for Ananuri fort on the Northern side or Uplitsikhe Cave town tour on the western side.
+After Mtskheta, one can return to Tbilisi but can go for Ananuri fort on the Northern side or Uplitsikhe Cave town tour on the western side.